 - 1. Watch the video lectures contained in the lesson modules in Canvas for each lesson. - 2.
 Complete the homework exercises for each lesson and check your answers with the answer key. - 3.
-Take the quiz for each of the 18 lessons. - 4.
-Respond to the five topical discussion questions, and complete the Student to Student and Student to Professor discussion requirements. - 5.
-Take the midterm exam. - 6.
-Take the final exam. - 7.
+Complete the Hebrew Reading Assignments found in the workbook and upload them to the online classroom. - 4.
+Take the quiz for each lesson. - 5.
+Respond to the five topical discussion questions, and complete the Student to Student and Student to Professor discussion requirements. - 6.
+Take the midterm exam. - 7.
+Take the final exam. - 8.
 Submit a Mentor Report or Course Application Paper.